 IAF Facts #17: IAF has one air marshal at a time.
-Padmavathy Bandopadhyay is the first women air marshal of the Indian Air Force.
+Padmavathy Bandopadhyay is the first women air marshal of the IAF.
 Also, she was the second woman in the Indian Armed forces to be promoted to the three-star rank.
 She was awarded Vishist Seva Medal (VSM) for her conduct during the Indo-Pakistani war in 1971.
 She was the first woman officer to become a specialist in aviation medicine.

 11. Indian Air Force museum